 - Introductory Course: An initial or survey course in CTE program intended to provide a beginning or introductory level of information about an industry sector or career pathway.
-The first course in a CTE course sequence. - Concentrator Course: A CTE course beyond the introductory level that is intended to provide more in-depth instruction in and exploration of a specific industry sector The second course and succeeding courses of a planned CTE program sequence. - Capstone Course: The final course in a planned sequence of courses for a CTE program that provides a rigorous and intensive culmination of a course of study.
+The first course in a CTE course sequence. - Concentrator Course: A CTE course beyond the introductory level that is intended to provide more in-depth instruction in and exploration of a specific industry sector.
+The second course and succeeding courses of a planned CTE program sequence. - Capstone Course: The final course in a planned sequence of courses for a CTE program that provides a rigorous and intensive culmination of a course of study.
 Capstone courses are typically offered through Regional Occupational Centers and Programs (ROCP).

+Agricultural Mechanics (CEHS) Pathway Course Description Ag Engineering I DE: Mechanized AG 40 (Reedley College) Grade: 9 Prerequisite: None Course Sequence: Introductory Studies include the introduction of the Ag Mechanics and engineering industry in the area Course # 39007.CTE Ag Engineering II (P) woodworking, electrical wiring, plumbing, and other related fields.
+Meets UC A-G "G" Requirement Course # 39020.CTE DE: Mechanized AG Grade: 10 Prerequisite: Ag Mechanics and Engineering 1 with a "C" grade or higher 41 (Reedley College) Course Sequence: Concentrator Studies include a continuation of Ag Mechanics 1, computer aided drafting, plasma arc cutechniques, and project design. itting, fabrication Ag Engineering III Grade: 11 Course # 39021.CTE Prerequisite: Ag Mechanics and Engineering II with a "C" grade or higher Course Sequence: Concentrator Studies include advanced welding procedures, electrical wiring principles, budgets, and be uilding projects.

 Agricultural Mechanics (CEHS)

-Pathway Course Description Ag Engineering I DE: Mechanized AG 40 (Reedley College) Grade: 9 Prerequisite: None Course Sequence: Introductory Studies include the introduction of the Ag Mechanics and engineering industry in the are woodworking, electrical wiring, plumbing, and other related fields.
-Course # 39007.CTE as of welding, Ag Engineering II (P) Meets UC A-G "G" Requirement Grade: 10 Prerequisite: None Course Sequence: Concentrator Course # 39020.CTE Studies include a continuation of Ag Mechanics I, computer aided drafting, plasma arc cu techniques, and project design. tting, fabrication Ag Engineering III Grade: 11 Prerequisite: Ag Mechanics and Engineering II with a "C" grade or higher Course Sequence: Concentrator Course # 39021.CTE Studies include advanced welding procedures, electrical wiring principles, budgets, and b uilding projects.

-Agricultural Mechanics (CEHS)

-Pathway Course Description ROP Welding Fabrication and Application Grades: 11-12 Course # R3041 Prerequisite: Ag Engineering III or Welding Processes and Fabrication recommended, or Teacher Recommendation.
-Course Sequence: Capstone Welding Fabrication and Application is a capstone course designed to train students for entry-level positions in welding/metal fabrication.
-This course prepares students for post-secondary agricultural mechanics, welding technology, and industrial technology educational programs.
-This full year course emphasizes welding and fabrication skills in the advanced phases of Oxyacetylene, SMAW (Arc Welding), GMAW (MIG Welding), and TIG welding.
-This course applies the practical knowledge and skills learned during the previous years of instruction.
-ROP Welding Processes and Fabrication Grades: 11-12 Course # R3029 Prerequisite: Ag Mechanics and Engineering II or Ag Mechanics and Engineering III recommended.
-Course Sequence: Capstone This course emphasizes welding and fabrication skills including non-ferrous metals, advanced phases of Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), and Gas Tungsten Arc Welding (GTAW).
+Pathway Course Description

+ROP Welding Grades: 11-12 Course # R3041

+Fabrication and Application Prerequisite: Ag Engineering III or Welding Processes and Fabrication recommended, or Teacher Recommendation

+Course Sequence: Capstone

+Welding Fabrication and Application is a capstone course designed to train students for entry-level post welding/metal fabrication.
+This course prepares students for post-secondary agricultural mechanics, we technology, and industrial technology educational programs.
+This full year course emphasizes welding fabrication skills in the advanced phases of Oxyacetylene, SMAW (Arc Welding), SMAW (Arc Welding), (MIG Welding), and TIG welding.
+This course applies the practical knowledge and skills learned during a previous years of instruction.

+ROP Welding Grades: 11-12 Cours

+Processes and Fabrication Prerequisite: Ag Engineering III recommended or Teacher Recommendation

+Fabrication Course Sequence: Capstone

+Course Sequence: Capstone Welding Processes and Fabrication is a skill building course which emphasizes welding and fabrication skills, including non-ferrous metals, in the advanced phases of Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), and Gas Tungsten Arc Welding (GTAW).
 The primary emphasis is on using equipment in all positions of welding with the application of welding skills learned through project fabrication, repair, and industry procedure.
-Prerequisite: Ag Mechanics and Engineering, II or Welding Fabrication and Application recommended.